-The purpose of the current study was to examine the influence of personal factors and perceptions of the corona virus on the level of anxiety among health workers and the general population at the beginning of the outbreak of the pandemic in the State of Israel.
-Results indicate that the degree of anxiety among the participants was relatively low, but the health workers reported higher anxiety.
-The results may be explained by the timing of the data collection, during the initial stages of the Corona virus outbreak in Israel.
-The fact that the number of verified patients was low and that there were no deaths possibly explains the low anxiety levels and that the consequences of the disease were perceived as being very severe.
-In addition, the Ministry of Health guidelines for the general population focused on specific details such as restrictions on those returning from foreign countries and on events with large numbers of people (over 5,000 people).
+The purpose of the current study was to examine the influence of sociodemographic factors and perceptions of the corona virus on the level of anxiety among healthcare workers and the general population at the beginning of the outbreak of the pandemic in the State of Israel.
+Results indicated that the degree of anxiety among the participants was relatively low, but that healthcare workers reported higher levels of anxiety as compared to the general population.
+These results may be explained by the timing of the data collection, which was conducted during the initial stages of the coronavirus outbreak in Israel.
+The fact that the number of verified patients was low and that there were no deaths may possibly explain the low anxiety levels and that the consequences of the disease were perceived as being very severe.
+In addition, the Ministry of Health’s guidelines for the general population focused on specific details such as restrictions on those returning from foreign countries and on events with large numbers of people (over 5,000 people), which may have served to control people’s anxiety.

-In addition, the public is required to enter isolation if exposed to verified Corona patients, according to the findings of the epidemiological investigations conducted by the Ministry of Health (Ministry of Health, Israel 3.2020).
-These actions may have led to a sentiment that the disease is under control and the details provided by the Ministry of Health on the locations visited by verified patients serves to reduce fear surrounding contagion.
-Furthermore, the disparity between the state of Israel and reports in the world that reflected a different and difficult situation, for example in Italy, was reported in early March that about 10 percent of contractors needed ventilation and intensiv e care and 20% of medical staff contracted during their treatment of patients (Remuzzi, & Remuzzi).
-Moreover, although Israel was relatively in control of the epidemic compared to other countries, publications of the dire situation in various countries around the world, such as Italy and Spain, resulted in increasing anxiety among healthcare workers, fueling fear of the most pessimistic outcomes.
-In early March, it was reported that about 10% of those infected in Italy required life support respirators and hospitalization and 20% of medical personnel contracted Covid-19 (Remuzzi, & Remuzzi, 2020), and in Spain that over 1,000 new cases were reported daily (Legido-Quigley et al., 2020).
-The announcement by the World Health Organization that COVID-19 was a pandemic (World Health Organization, 2020b) influenced the degree of anxiety of the research participants.
+In addition, the public is required to enter isolation if exposed to a verified coronavirus patient, a requirement which is in response to the findings of the epidemiological investigations conducted by the Ministry of Health (Ministry of Health Israel, 2020).
+These actions may have led to a sentiment that the disease is under control.
+Further, as the Ministry of Health provides details on the locations visited by verified patients, it may serve to reduce fear surrounding contagion.
+Furthermore, the disparity between the relatively controlled situation in the State of Israel and the reports put forth from other places in the world that reflected a different and more difficult situation, for example in Italy, was reported in early March 2020.
+In those reports, the Israeli public learned that 10 percent of patients needed ventilation and intensiv e care and that 20% of medical staff contracted the illness during their treatment of patients (Remuzzi, & Remuzzi, 2020).
+Moreover, although Israel was relatively in control of the epidemic compared to other countries, reports of the dire situation in various countries around the world, such as Italy and Spain, resulted in increased anxiety among healthcare workers in Israel, fueling fear of the most pessimistic outcomes.
+In early March 2020, it was reported that about 10% of those infected in Italy required life support respirators and hospitalization and 20% of medical personnel contracted COVID-19 (Remuzzi, & Remuzzi, 2020).
+Additionally, in Spain over 1,000 new cases were reported daily (Legido-Quigley et al., 2020).
+The announcement by the World Health Organization that COVID-19 was a pandemic (World Health Organization, 2020b) influenced the degree of anxiety among the research participants.